jthom143/control_aredi800/paper/paper_outline.md

 ![](paper_outline_figures/aredi_occ_timeseries.png)  |  ![](paper_outline_figures/aredi_ohc_timeseries.png)
 Global ocean (solid line) and Southern Ocean (dashed line) carbon content for various aredi simulations. | Global ocean (solid line) and Southern Ocean (dashed line) heat content for various aredi simulations.  .

+Global carbon content and Southern Ocean (50-70S) carbon content are very closely correlated and have similar magnitude.
+This indicates that the global carbon content variability is driven by the Southern Ocean.
+This relationship is strongest when Aredi=800, and less robust when Aredi=2400.
+Global ocean heat content on the other hand is anti-correlated with Southern Ocean heat content.

 ## To Do List: